USA Gymnastics National Championships: 21st century

 In 2015, the top three finishers in the women's all-around were Simone Biles, Maggie Nichols, and Aly Raisman.
-It was Biles's third consecutive all-around title, and she became the first female gymnast since Kim Zmeskal (1990-1991-1992) to win the all-around 3 consecutive times.
+It was Biles's third consecutive all-around title, and she became the first female gymnast since Kim Zmeskal (1990, 1991, and 1992) to win the all-around 3 consecutive times.
 In the individual events, Biles won on both vault and balance beam, Madison Kocian won on uneven bars, and Raisman won on floor exercise.
 In the men's all-around, the top three finishers were Sam Mikulak, Donnell Whittenburg, and Chris Brooks.
-This was Mikulak's third consecutive all-around title, and he became the first male gymnast since Paul Hamm (2002-2003-2004) to win the all-around 3 consecutive times.
+This was Mikulak's third consecutive all-around title, and he became the first male gymnast since Paul Hamm (2002, 2003, and 2004) to win the all-around 3 consecutive times.
 In the individual events, Steven Legendre won on floor exercise, Alex Naddour won on pommel horse, Whittenburg won on still rings, Mikulak won on both vault and parallel bars, and Brooks won on high bar.

 In 2016, the top three finishers in the women's all-around were Simone Biles, Aly Raisman, and Laurie Hernandez.
-It was Biles's fourth consecutive all-around title, and she became the first female gymnast since Joan Moore-Gnat (1971-1974) to win the all-around 4 consecutive times.
+It was Biles's fourth consecutive all-around title, and she became the first female gymnast since Joan Moore-Gnat (1971–1974) to win the all-around 4 times consecutively.
 In the individual events, Biles won on vault, balance beam, and floor exercise, and Ashton Locklear won on uneven bars.
 In the men's all-around, the top three finishers were Sam Mikulak, Chris Brooks, and Jake Dalton.
-This was Mikulak's fourth consecutive all-around title, and he became the first male gymnast since Blaine Wilson (1996-1999) to win the all-around four consecutive times.
+This was Mikulak's fourth consecutive all-around title, and he became the first male gymnast since Blaine Wilson (1996–1999) to win the all-around four times consecutively.
 In the individual events, Dalton won on floor exercise and vault, Eddie Penev won on pommel horse, Donnell Whittenburg won on rings, Brooks won on parallel bars, and Paul Ruggeri won on high bar.

+Records

+The women's record, and overall record, of nine titles is held by Simone Biles, who won from 2013 to 2016, 2018 to 2019, 2021, and 2023 to 2024.
+The record for most men's all-around titles is held by Sam Mikulak, who won six competitions from 2013 to 2016 and 2018 to 2019.
+Blaine Wilson won five consecutive times from 1996 to 2000.
+Joan Moore Gnat and John Roethlisberger have both won four times.
+Kurt Thomas, Kim Zmeskal, Paul Hamm and Brody Malone each won three times.
+The record for most individual titles across all events is Simone Biles, with twenty.
+The record for most titles in one event is a tie between Alicia Sacramone, who won six women's vault competitions from 2005 to 2008, 2010, and 2012, and Simone Biles, who won six women's vault competitions from 2014 to 2016, 2018, 2019, and 2021.